-- Fee Based on Assets – While not as common as the other two options, although becoming more popular, some planners charge an annual fee that is based on a percentage of the assets you have invested in them.
+- Fee-Based on Assets: While not as common as the other two options, although becoming more popular, some planners charge an annual fee that is based on a percentage of the assets you have invested with them.

 Although these are the three most popular methods of compensation, you are likely to find many planners you meet with will offer a combination of these methods.
 Either way, it is up to you to understand how they are compensated and to determine if that fits what you are trying to accomplish by hiring a professional.

 After you have determined your needs, sought out references and referrals, met with prospective planners, and finally made a decision, you have to make sure you feel comfortable with your planner.

 The professional you choose will need to know a lot about you and your finances.
 You have to be comfortable enough to share this information and be as truthful as possible.
 If not, you may be putting your finances in jeopardy.